 Decisions of the Parole Board will not be posted until five (5) business days after an inmate's release interview and the entry of the decision into the Department's electronic database.
 The inmate and registered crime victim(s), or their representative, must be notified of the decision before it is made public.

 About Youthful Offenders

-The names of youthful offenders committed to the NYS Department of Corrections and Community Supervision who are released to the jurisdiction of the NYS Division of Parole Board are not maintained as part of this database.
-While N.Y.
-Criminal Procedure Law §720.35 provides for certain youthful offenders to be punished to a limited degree as a result their misbehavior, it also protects them from the long-term effects of a criminal record by treating their records as confidential.
+The names of youthful offenders committed to the NYS Department of Corrections and Community Supervision who are interviewed by the Parole Board for possible release to Community Supervision are not maintained as part of this database.
+While Criminal Procedure Law §720.35 provides for certain youthful offenders to be punished to a limited degree as a result their misbehavior, it also protects them from the long-term effects of a criminal record by treating their records as confidential.

 A youthful offender can be between the ages of 16-18 at the time the offense was committed.
 The longest prison sentence a youthful offender can receive is 1⅓ to 4 years.

 The law further provides that a youthful offender adjudication is not a judgment of conviction for a crime or any other offense.

 Finally, the law requires that all official youthful offender records and papers associated with the youthful offender adjudication remain confidential and may not be made available to any person or public or private agency, other than the institution to which a youthful offender has been committed and the NYS Department of Corrections and Community Supervision.